MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaUserDriveListDrive.md

 Allows access to the list as a drive resource with driveItems.
 Only present on document libraries.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserDriveListDrive](/powershell/module/Microsoft.Graph.Files/Get-MgUserDriveListDrive?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)